Houston Metro: History

 The Texas State Legislature authorized the creation of local transit authorities in 1973.
 In 1978, Houston-area voters created Metro and approved a one-cent sales tax to support its operations.
 Metro opened for business in January 1979, taking over the bus service owned by the City of Houston known as HouTran.
 HouTran was plagued by outdated equipment, infrequent service and a route structure which failed to account for Houston's rapid population growth.

 Metro's service area encompasses 1285 sqmi and also serves portions of an eight-county region with its vanpool service; the agency employs about 3,800 people.

 Executive leadership

-Tom Lambert is the current President and CEO of the agency.
-Lambert was formally appointed in February 2014, although he had been operating as the agency's interim CEO since the beginning of 2013.
+Tom Jasien is the current president and CEO of the agency, since December 2023.

+Previously, Thomas Lambert held the position for a decade, being formally appointed in February 2014, although he had been operating as the agency's interim CEO since the beginning of 2013.
 Lambert, a Houston native with a political science degree from Southwest Texas State University and master's in public administration from the University of Houston, joined Metro as a security investigator in 1979.
 He was named agency police chief in 1982, ultimately overseeing close to 100 officers, then moved into higher ranks of management.

 The Metro Board has nine members – five are appointed by the Mayor and confirmed by Houston City Council, two are appointed by Harris County Commissioners Court, and two are appointed by the 14 mayors of Metro's smaller city members.

-Metro Bus
+METRORail

+Metro's light rail service is known as METRORail.

+Metro offers a trip planner on its web site that provides information for public transit in the region it serves.
+It is multi-modal, combining schedule information for buses and rail.
+Riders enter their intended origin and destination, along with optional time, date, the trip planner displays, itineraries showing the stops, departure and arrival times, times to get from the origin to the destination and other information.

+Today, the average daily weekday ridership is 59,753 and 18.3 million annually.
+On November 9, 2007, Metro surpassed its 40 million boardings mark, something it did not expect to happen until 2020.
+Notable records in ridership have occurred on the following dates: